 Terms and Conditions

-1.2 The course is 9 months.
-All students have 36 weeks of classes regardless of holidays.
+1.2 All students have 36 weeks of classes.

 2.1 Monthly fees are paid in advance at the beginning of the month.

-2.2 Registration fees can be paid in July/August/September.
+2.2 Registration fees must be paid in or before July.

 2.3 The registration fee is €40 per student.
 This reserves your place and also covers materials for the academic year.
 Please note that the registration fee is non-refundable.